-The Russian GCSE course covers a range of topics, including History and Modern Society, Media and Culture; Sport and Leisure; Travel and Tourism; Business, Work and Employment; Customer services and Transactions; Personal information; and Future plans, Education and Work and more.
-Some of these topics may be familiar to some of the students from previous studies but they will learn to deal with more advanced vocabulary and linguistic structures when speaking, writing, reading or listening.
+The Russian GCSE course covers various topics, including History and Modern Society, Media and Culture, Sport and Leisure, Travel and Tourism, Business, Work and Employment, Customer services and Transactions, Personal information, Future plans, Education and Work and more.
+Some of these topics may be familiar to some of the students from previous studies, but they will learn to deal with more advanced vocabulary and linguistic structures when speaking, writing, reading or listening.

-During the studies the students are encouraged to make practical use of their newly acquired language skills as well as make proper use of the grammar needed to express themselves clearly and accurately which also helps them to achieve the highest scores at Russian GCSE exams.
+During the studies, the students are encouraged to make practical use of their newly acquired language skills and make proper use of the grammar needed to express themselves clearly and accurately, which also helps them achieve the highest scores on Russian GCSE exams.

-The exam is taken externally and is constructed by the four major parts including Reading and listening, when the candidates will require to answer a number of questions following their reading or listening; Writing, when the students will be asked to compose several paragraphs in response to the questions they get on their choice of topics; and Speaking when the students will have to speak for up to 10 min as well as describe certain things and answer questions.
+The exam is taken externally and is constructed into four major parts, including Reading and listening when the candidates will require to answer a number of questions following their reading or listening; Writing, when the students will be asked to compose several paragraphs in response to the questions they get on their choice of topics; and Speaking when the students will have to speak for up to 10 min as well as describe certain things and answer questions.

 GCSE class structure

-The classes are structured in such a way that help students to cover one of the key questions (topics) at a time in order to achieve the desired outcomes
+The classes are structured in such a way that helps students to cover one of the key questions (topics) at a time in order to achieve the desired outcomes

-- -to learn cases and grammatical structures of each of three tenses (present, past, future)
+- to learn cases and grammatical structures of each of the three tenses (present, past, future)

-- -to learn cardinal, ordinal numbers, days of week and how to say time;
+- to learn cardinal, and ordinal numbers, days of the week and how to say time;

-At the beginning of the course the candidates become familiar with the test dates and requirements, the marking system, the required vocabulary.
+At the beginning of the course, the candidates become familiar with the test dates and requirements, the marking system, and the required vocabulary.